Mumbai Siddhivinayak Temple

 Mumbai Siddhivinayak Temple of Lord Ganesha

 Mumbai is famous i9n all over the country for celebrating Ganesh Chaturthi with great pomp.
 The Mumbai Siddhivinayak Temple is dedicated to Lord Ganesha and is situated at Prabhadevi in Mumbai.
 The temple was constructed in the year 1801 on 19th November by Devbai Patil and Laxman Bithu.
 The doors of the temple are wooden and are crafted with images of Ganesha manifestations in the state.
-The inner part of the temple roof is gold plated.
+The inner part of the temple roof is gold-plated.
 There is also a Hanuman mandir in the temple periphery.

 Amazing facts about the temple

-- The hanuman idol that is in the temple was brought by a head priest when he found the idol abandoned during construction of roads nearby.
+- The hanuman idol that is in the temple was brought by a head priest when he found the idol abandoned during the construction of roads nearby.

 - The idol of the siddhivinayak is very unique as the deity was carved on a single black colored stone and his trunk was made on the right which usually remains on the left side.

-- The playground near the temple complex was made by filling up a lake of the 19th Caretakers used to stay in the temple complex in a living colony.
+- The playground near the temple complex was made by filling up a lake of the 19th Caretakers who used to stay in the temple complex in a living colony.

 - Anybody who once visited the temple they are bound to impress the architectural design and its magnificence.
 There is a mandap or a small hall where Lord Ganesha is kept.
 The temple premise spreads over an area of 2250 square meter.

 Taxis and autos are available from Tardeo or Worli to the location where the temple is situated.
-You can also select bus options to reach the temple but that will take much time.
+You can also select bus options to reach the temple but that will take time.
 The nearest railway station is Dadar.
-Local trains can be boarded from Mahalaxmi, Lower Parel and Elphinstone Road to get to the temple.
+Local trains can be boarded from Mahalaxmi, Lower Parel, and Elphinstone Road to get to the temple.

 Activities of Mumbai Siddhivinayak Temple

-- Fresh flowers, coconuts, sweets and other accessories required for worship is sold on the street of ‘phool gali’ that leads to the temple.
+- Fresh flowers, coconuts, sweets, and other accessories required for worship is sold on the street of ‘phool gali’ that leads to the temple.
 You can buy the requirements from this place and enter then the temple.

 - Tuesday is considered to be the ideal day for special Aarti and flocks of devotees are seen inside the mandir on this day every week.

-- Angaraki and sankasthi chaturthi are the two well known festivals celebrated here and lots of devotees gather within the temple during this special event.
+- Angaraki and sankasthi chaturthi are the two well-known festivals celebrated here and lots of devotees gather within the temple during this special event.